Mail at the El Paso County Jail:

 Inmate Full Name and Admit/Booking Number

 All personal incoming correspondence sent to an inmate must contain a legible full return address with a first and last name of the sender.
 It must also contain the legible full and correct inmate name and inmate number.
-EarthClass cannot process any materials that are bound or open like a book, and all materials they receive which are bound will be rejected.
+EPSO's third party mail vendor cannot process any materials that are bound or open like a book, and all materials they receive which are bound will be rejected.
 Any correspondence (envelopes, post cards, etc.) bearing illegible writing will be returned to the sender.
-Upon arriving at EarthClass, the mail will be opened and scanned into an electronic document.
-The electronic document will then be made available to the facility mailroom for review.
+Upon arriving at their scanning facility, the mail will be opened and scanned into an electronic document.
+The electronic document will then be made available to the EPSO mailroom for review.
 If approved, the mail will be printed and delivered to the inmate by the facility mailroom.
-All personal incoming correspondence sent to EarthClass will be printed on 8 ½ by 11 paper.
+All personal incoming correspondence digitally sent to EPSO and approved, will be printed on 8 ½ by 11 paper.
 For best results, send mail no larger than 8 ½ by 11.
 If denied, the mail will not be provided to the inmate.
 The inmate will be notified of the mail rejection via a facility message.
-The sender will not be notified of the mail rejection, nor will the original mail be returned to sender.
-EarthClass will retain the original mail for a period of 30 days.
-After 30 days, the original mail is destroyed.
+The sender will not be notified of the mail rejection.
+EPSO's third party mail vendor will retain the original mail for a period of 30 days and automatically return it to the sender.

-All mail must be mailed to EarthClass through the U.S. Postal Service, or similar delivery service.
+All mail must be mailed to EPSO's third party mail vendor through the U.S. Postal Service, or similar delivery service.
 No mail is permitted to be “dropped off."

 There are many reasons why we are strict in what is and is not allowed, and there are many policies and procedures that govern the way we process all incoming mail.
 There is no way to cover all possible situations, but listed below you will find basic rules.
 If followed, these rules will aid in your mail communication into this facility.